A microscopic theory of Anderson localization of electrons in random lattices: Perturbation expansion

 \subsection{Mean-field critical behavior in dimensions $d>2$}

-The local approximation of the electron-hole irreducible vertex is justified in high spatial dimensions, suppressing wave vector convolutions.
-The small parameter in the limit $d\to \infty$ in Eqs~\eqref{eq:Lambda0-static} is the bubble $\bar{\chi}(\vecq)$.
+The local approximation to the electron-hole irreducible vertex is justified in high spatial dimensions, suppressing wave-vector convolutions.
+The small parameter in the $d\to\infty$ limit of Eqs.~\eqref{eq:Lambda0-static} is the bubble $\bar{\chi}(\vecq)$.
 We expand the integrand in powers of this function to simplify the self-consistent equation for the local vertex $\Lambda_{0}(E;\omega)$.
-We obtain in the leading order a cubic equation
+In leading order, we obtain a cubic equation

 or equivalently